 It's not what a blogger has to take to Apple's WWDC event, it's how a blogger's going to take it -- and Incase provides a compelling solution

-Tomorrow I leave for Apple's 2012 World Wide Developer Conference (WWDC) and in addition to clothes, I have to bring with me a 13-inch MacBook Air and its charger, a new iPad and its charger, a Canon 5D Mark III, extra batteries and their charger, a 50mm lens, a 24-70mm lens, a 70-200mm lens, a couple of mophie juice packs, and assorted cables.
+Tomorrow I leave for Apple's 2012 World Wide Developer Conference (WWDC) and in addition to clothes, I have to bring with me a 13-inch MacBook Air and its charger, a new iPad and its charger, a Canon 5D Mark III (opens in new tab), extra batteries (opens in new tab) and their charger, a 50mm lens (opens in new tab), a 24-70mm lens (opens in new tab), a 70-200mm lens, a couple of mophie juice packs (opens in new tab), and assorted cables.
 Not only do I need to keep it all together on the plane, I need to keep it with me walking to and from Moscone West, to meetings with developers, and more.

 That means I need a bag that's the gadget equivalent of a Dungeons & Dragons bag of holding.
 And the Incase Ari Marcopoulos Camera and iPad Bag might just be it.